opoupeney/dfd/source/devguide/ref-install-bluemix.rst

 From Bluemix
 ------------

-Login to your BlueMix account and choose the DreamFace Service from the catalog.
+Login to your BlueMix account and search for the DreamFace Service from the catalog.

+|

 .. figure:: ../images/devguide/bluemix-catalog.png
    :width: 600px